David II of Lori

 David II succeeded his father to the throne of the Kingdom of Tashir-Dzoraget.
 He ruled with his brother Abbas I. Faced with expansion of Seljuq Turks and Bagratid Georgians, he transferred his capital to Matsnaberd in 1111, where he ruled till 1118.

+The kingdom fell in 1118 which led to David and Abbas trying to keep as much territory as they could, they managed to keep Tavouch and Mastnaberd.
+With that, David II established the Matsnaberd Principality and ruled there as prince or lord while Abbas I ruled in Tavouch.

+The principality of Tavouch fell in 1145 shortly before David's death and Abbas fled to his brother's principality where he disappears from sources.

-He was succeeded by his son Kiurike III and grandson Abbas II.
+David II died in 1145 and was succeeded by his son Kiurike III and grandson Abbas II.
 However, they did not have the prestige or strength of their ancestors.
 Upon the death of Abbas II, his sister Borin raised her son Agsartan to be heir.
-He in turn fathered the last member of the family Kiurike IV, who died without being succeeded.
+The family would rule the area until the 1250's, date where the last Kiurikian ruler is mentionned.